Driving licence in Germany: Driving licence class L

 can be driven.
 Class L can be acquired at the age of 16.
-Furthermore, class L is included in the driving license classes B and T. The possession of the driving license class L entitles only to drive corresponding vehicles for agricultural and forestry purposes.
-If one of the above-mentioned vehicles is to be driven for other reasons (e.g. to exhibitions), a driving license corresponding to the total permissible mass of the vehicle (B, C1 or C, in the case of trailer operation BE, C1E or CE if applicable) must be held.
-The earmarking of class L applies only to driving licenses issued on or after January 1, 1999.
-If a driver's license issued before this date has been transferred, the purpose limitation of class L is usually cancelled by entering the code number 174.
+Furthermore, class L is included in the driving licence classes B and T. The possession of the driving licence class L entitles only to drive corresponding vehicles for agricultural and forestry purposes.
+If one of the above-mentioned vehicles is to be driven for other reasons (e.g. to exhibitions), a driving licence corresponding to the total permissible mass of the vehicle (B, C1 or C, in the case of trailer operation BE, C1E or CE if applicable) must be held.
+The earmarking of class L applies only to driving licences issued on or after January 1, 1999.
+If a driver's licence issued before this date has been transferred, the purpose limitation of class L is usually cancelled by entering the code number 174.